valarnet/valarnet-blog/posts/20230125-advertising-ipv6-nlri-over-ipv4-bgp-session.md

   - "bgp"
 ---

-This is a simple post that describes a topology of two directly routers R1 and R2.
+This is a simple post that describes a topology of two directly connected routers R1 and R2.
 R1 runs in BGP ASN 100.
 R2 runs in BGP ASN 200.
 R1 and R2 are operating with IOS 15.7 firmware.

 ![](/static/img/ipv6-nlri-over-ipv4-bgp.png)